-We have built an internal sales force which has enabled us to add momentum to private client sales and service, and to establish a marketing presence for the launch of our mutual funds and hedge funds through the Canadian financial advisor and dealer channels.
+Our sales force at both SAM LP (through our wholesaler network) and SPW LP (through our private client representatives) has enabled us to add momentum to private client sales and service, and to establish a marketing presence for the launch of our mutual funds and hedge funds through the Canadian financial advisor and dealer channels.
 Subject to applicable securities legislation, our Canadian investment products are directly sold to, or distributed through: (i) Canadian high net worth investors; (ii) Canadian institutional investors (e.g. pension plans, fund of funds, etc.); (iii) registered investment dealers, retail financial advisors, and financial planners; and (iv) electronic platforms.